 Welcome to CU-CAAM!
 We are a research clinic dedicated to improving the lives of people suffering from depression and cognitive impairment.
 The Clinic for Aging, Anxiety, and Mood Disorders (CAAM) is part of Columbia Psychiatry at Columbia University and is located at the New York State Psychiatric Institute at 1051 Riverside Drive, NY NY, 10032.

-Directed by Patrick J. Brown, PhD and focuses on the following problems in adults and elderly people:
+Directed by Patrick J. Brown, PhD the clinical research focuses on the following problems in adults and elderly people:

 - Mild Cognitive Impairment